fn-hide/IASSEdge/backend/README.md

 $ docker compose watch
 ```

 There is also a commented out `command` override, you can uncomment it and comment the default one.
-It makes the backend container run a process that does "nothing", but keeps the container alive.
-That allows you to get inside your running container and execute commands inside, for example a Python interpreter to test installed dependencies, or start the development server that reloads when it detects changes.
+It makes the backend container run a process that does "nothing," but keeps the container alive.
+That allows you to get inside your running container and execute commands inside, for example, a Python interpreter to test installed dependencies or start the development server that reloads when it detects changes.

 To get inside the container with a `bash` session you can start the stack with: